borgmatic-collective/borgmatic/docs/how-to/customize-warnings-and-errors.md

 terminating with warning status, rc 107
 ```

-The exit status to use in that case would be `107` if you want to configure
+So if you want to configure borgmatic to treat this as an error instead of a
-borgmatic to treat it as an error.
+warning, the exit status to use is `107`.